-- (i) A history of success (average age of Partners is approximately 26 years) - Offer a required service or products in mature industries; - · Low risk of obsolescence; and - Non-declining asset bases. - (ii) Proven track record of free cash flow. - (iii) Low levels of debt reduced leverage minimizes financial risk from business fluctuations and allows for free cash flow to remain in the business to support growth and make common and preferred equity distributions. - (iv) Low levels of capital expenditures required to maintain/grow a business Our Partners are typically not required to reinvest much of their cash flow back into their operations as they are typically asset light businesses with minimal capital requirements. - (v) Management continuity and quality management teams Alaris has invested in 39 Partners since inception, exited our investment in 20 Partners over that time with 14 yielding highly positive results displayed by an overall total return from exited investments of 65% and a median IRR (6) of 19%.
+- A history of success (average age of Partners is approximately 26 years) - Offer a required service or products in mature industries; - Low risk of obsolescence; and - Non-declining asset bases.

+- (ii) Proven track record of free cash flow. - (iii) Low levels of debt reduced leverage minimizes financial risk from business fluctuations and allows for free cash flow to remain in the business to support growth and make common and preferred equity distributions. - (iv) Low levels of capital expenditures required to maintain/grow a business Our Partners are typically not required to reinvest much of their cash flow back into their operations as they are typically asset light businesses with minimal capital requirements. - (v) Management continuity and quality management teams Alaris has invested in 39 Partners since inception, exited our investment in 20 Partners over that time with 14 yielding highly positive results displayed by an overall total return from exited investments of 65% and a median IRR (6) of 19%.

-Contribution History: Alaris has invested over \$2.1 billion into 39 partners and over 90 tranches of financing, including an average of approximately \$186 million per year over the past five fiscal years (2018 - 2023).
-Inclusive of the three months ended March 31, 2023 as well as the period subsequent to Q1 2023, Alaris deployed a total of approximately \$49.5 million to date in 2023.
+Contribution History: Alaris has invested over \$2.1 billion into 39 partners and over 90 tranches of financing, including an average of approximately \$185 million per year over the past five fiscal years (2019 - 2023).
+Alaris deployed a total of approximately \$49.5 million to date in 2023.

 Performance: Alaris discloses an ECR to provide information on the financial health of our partners.
-Alaris has seven partners with an ECR greater than 2.0x (Amur, Carey Electric, DNT, Fleet, Heritage, Sagamore and Unify), four in the 1.5x-2.0x range (Brown & Settle, D&M, Edgewater and Stride), seven between 1.2x-1.5x (3E, Accscient, BCC, FMP, GWM, PFGP, and SCR) and one in the range of less than 1.0x (LMS).
+Alaris has five partners with an ECR greater than 2.0x (Amur, Carey Electric, DNT, Edgewater, and Fleet), four in the 1.5x-2.0x range (Brown & Settle, Sagamore, Heritage and Unify), nine between 1.2x-1.5x (3E, Accscient, BCC, D&M, FMP, GWM, PFGP, SCR, and Stride) and one in the range of less than 1.0x (LMS).

 Capital Structure: With a primary focus on being a preferred equity investor, we have invested into a diverse group of capital structures and we pride ourselves on achieving the optimal capital structure so both Alaris and our Partners benefit.
-Of our existing portfolio, nine of our nineteen Partners have no debt, three partners have less than 1.0x Senior Debt to EBITDA and seven partners have debt greater than 1.0x Senior Debt to EBITDA on a trailing twelve months basis.
+Of our existing portfolio, eight of our nineteen Partners have no debt, four partners have less than 1.0x Senior Debt to EBITDA and seven partners have debt greater than 1.0x Senior Debt to EBITDA on a trailing twelve month basis.